jcu-eresearch/literate-metadata/mcp2/mcp2.md

 sequence, comma+space `, ` as the delimiter (i.e. the value of the
 `individualName` tag was `<gco:CharacterString>Grech, Alana, Dr.</gco:CharacterString>`).
 From the spec's description I can't tell if a two-char delimiter is okay or not.
-I've used a single space in this example, matching the ISO spec.
+I've used a single space in this example.

+GeoNetwork seems to just present the full string, so a space delimiter can be confusing (e.g. when the honourable Baron Sascha Coen, the Baron of Nettlestone, is referenced, he will appear as `Coen Sascha Baron`, which appears ambiguous).
+I recommend using a comma + space for readability.

 You need only include one of `individualName`, `organisationName`, and `positionName`.

-TODO: check how names are presented in GeoNetwork / AODN; is a space delimiter confusing (e.g. when the honourable Baron Sascha Coen, the Baron of Nettlestone, is referenced, he will appear as `Coen Sascha Baron`, which appears ambiguous).
-Alternative is a comma (and no space).

             <gmd:individualName>
               <gco:CharacterString>Grech Alana Dr</gco:CharacterString>